A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Static Algorithms and Implementations

-\myparagraph{Divide-and-Conquer Algorithm} The first divide-and-conquer algorithm for closest-pair is by Bentley~\cite{bentley1975multidimensional} , which has $O(n\log n)$ work and is optimal in the algebraic decision tree model.
-Blelloch and Maggs~\cite{blelloch2017efficient} parallelized this algorithm and it takes $O(n\log n)$ work and $O(\log^2 n)$ depth.
-There is an earlier parallel algorithm based on multi-way divide-and-conquer by Atallah and Goodrich~\cite{atallah1986efficient}, which takes $O(n\log n\log\log n)$ work and $O(\log n\log\log n)$ depth.
+The first divide-and-conquer algorithm for closest-pair was introduced by Bentley~\cite{bentley1975multidimensional}, and has $O(n\log n)$ work and is optimal in the algebraic decision tree model.
+Blelloch and Maggs~\cite{blelloch2010parallel} parallelize this algorithm, and their algorithm takes $O(n\log n)$ work and $O(\log^2 n)$ depth.
+Atallah and Goodrich~\cite{atallah1986efficient} present another parallel algorithm based on multi-way divide-and-conquer, which takes $O(n\log n\log\log n)$ work and $O(\log n\log\log n)$ depth.

-We implement the divide-and-conquer algorithm by Blelloch and Maggs~\cite{blelloch2017efficient}.
+We implement the divide-and-conquer algorithm by Blelloch and Maggs~\cite{blelloch2010parallel}.
 The main idea of the algorithm is to divide the space containing all the points $S$ along an axis-aligned hyperplane by the median point along a dimension fixed throughout the algorithm, to form left and right subproblems.
 We then recursively find the closest pair in each of the two subproblems in parallel to obtain results $\delta_L$ and $\delta_R$.
 Then, we merge the two subproblems, and consider the points near the median point, which are the points within a distance of $\min\{\delta_L, \delta_R\}$ from the median point.
-We call the set of such points a central slab and then recursively solve the problem on it using an efficient ``boundary merging'' technique to obtain $\delta_M$.
-The closest pair will be $\delta(S)=\min\{\delta_L, \delta_R, \delta_M\}$.
-Finding the median and perform the merge can be done using standard parallel primitives.
+We call the set of such points a \defn{central slab}, and use an efficient ``boundary merging'' technique to obtain $\delta_M$.
+The closest pair will have distance $\delta(S)=\min\{\delta_L, \delta_R, \delta_M\}$.
+Finding the median and performing the merge can be done using standard parallel primitives.

-The algorithm requires the central slab to be sorted in a dimension $d$ different from the dimension of the divide-and-conquer.
-The algorithm sorts the points along $d$ by performing recursive partitioning and merging at each level of the divide-and-conquer.
-Since the central slab can be linear in size, sorting can be expensive in theory.
+Blelloch and Maggs'~\cite{blelloch2010parallel} parallel algorithm requires the central slab to be sorted in a dimension $d$ different from the dimension that is used to divide the problem.
+Their algorithm orders the points along $d$ by performing recursive partitioning and merging at each level of the divide-and-conquer algorithm.
+Since the central slab can be linear in size, the merging algorithm is efficient in theory.
 However, we find that the central slab is very small for inputs that arise in practice.
-Therefore, we simply sort the central slab when needed without using partitioning and merging, which results in better performance in practice.
+Therefore, in our algorithm, we simply use comparison sorting to sort the central slab when needed without using partitioning and merging, which results in better performance in practice.
 We also coarsen the base case, and switch to a quadratic-work brute-force algorithm when the subproblem size is sufficiently small.